Hepatitis B

 • Through contaminated needles and syringes from injecting drug use

-Symptoms of hepatitis B range from mild to severe.
+Symptoms of hepatitis B range are often delayed and sometimes inapparent.

 Most symptoms usually appear 1-4 months after you have been infected with the virus.